I’m Ready To Move On, But How Do You Get Over A Break-Up?

 I want to enlighten you a bit about what you need to do to get over a breakup.
 I want you to know what you can do right now to get on track to get over your break up.

 But first, I have to break down a HUGE LIE that’s been told to you.
 To get to a place of healing, you have to realize what this lie is and understand how the truth will empower you to get over a breakup.

 The Biggest Lie Told About Your Break Up: Time Is Really Not On Your Side!

 The most common advice given to people who are dealing with a break up is: “Time heals all wounds.”
 Everyone seems to think this how you get over a breakup.

 Well, I going to tell you that I think this is by far the worst advice someone could ever give you!

 This saying is missing a huge requirement, which is ACTION.
-You must, must, must, take action in order to completely get over a break up.
+You must, must, must take action to completely get over a breakup.
 No action=no progress!
 That’s how it works.
-So, if you take action in that “time”, you will get over a break up and move on with your life.
+So, if you take action in that “time,” you will get over a breakup and move on with your life.
 If you don’t, your time will be consumed with pain and bitterness.

 Don’t be that person.

 Everyone suffering through a break up at one point wishes they could snap their fingers and fall out of love.
 It’s not that simple, but you can SNAP yourself onto the right path to get over a break up.